 WaveMakers go above and beyond the call of duty by raising at least $1,000 regardless of your age.
 Anyone can achieve WaveMaker status - swimmers, volunteers or SAA My Way participants.
 WaveMakers get special recognition and an exclusive WM gift on event day.
 You can learn more about WaveMaker Status here.

-A person may elect to swim alone, or as part of a team.
-Many work colleagues, high schools, and college alumni will form teams, or teams may be formed in honor or memory of a loved one.
+A person may elect to swim alone or be part of a team.
+Many work colleagues will form teams, or teams may be formed in honor or memory of a loved one.
 Previous participants have found this to be a great team building experience.
 Each swimmer is still required to meet their individual fundraising minimums and each team has a fundraising minimum of $1,000.

-Teams who raise or are sponsored at $10K or more by August 1st have access to the VIP Team Zone including a table and tent for a team meet up and hospitality area.
+Teams who raise $10,000 or more by August 1st have access to the VIP Team Zone including a table and tent for a team meet up and hospitality area.
 The team is also eligible for team t-shirts.
 Please email Nicole Schwartz for more information.
-The Team Zone also includes snacks and refreshments.

 Online registration will close Wednesday, September 20, 2023, at 12 midnight EST or as soon as the event is full.
 Claim your spot as soon as possible - we typically sell out every year!